 All articles of this Contract apply to all programs, unless otherwise noted.
 All references to "days" in the Contract mean calendar days unless otherwise specified in the Contract (for example, "business days").
-All references to "Special Needs Plan" or "SNP" in the Contract pertain only to the MCO's SNBC product.

 ARTICLE.
 2 ABBREVIATIONS, ACRONYMS, AND DEFINITIONS.

 Whenever used in this Contract, the following terms have the respective meaning set forth below, unless the context clearly requires otherwise, and when the defined meaning is intended the term is capitalized.